bryrock/scout/modules/scout_trails/README.txt

-This is the Read Me file for Scout Tours.
+This is the Read Me file for Scout Trails.